xpack/cli-start-options-ts/README.md

 $ ls -l /usr/local/lib/node_modules/@ilg
 ```

-In projects that use this module under development, link back from global location:
+In projects that use this module under development, link back from the global location:

 ```bash
 $ npm link @ilg/cli-start-options